carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 # A first example with Dask
 We will get into creating parallel programs in Python later.
 First let's see a small example.
-Open your system monitor, and run the following:
+Open your system monitor, and run the following code examples.
+Depending on your computer you will have to raise the power to ``10**8``, ``10**9`` etc. to make sure that it runs long enough to observe the effect.

 ~~~python
 # Summation making use of numpy: